RaVbaker/flickr/README.txt

 == INSTALL:

   sudo gem install flickr.rb

 * Gem homepage: http://rubygems.org/gems/flickr.rb

 == CONFIGURING:

-If you want to use this gem/plugin with Rails you can create configuration file in /config directory with specified api connection settings.
+If you want to use this gem/plugin with Rails (for version 3) you can create configuration file in /config directory with specified api connection settings.
 For example:

   development:
     api_key: SomeLongApiKey
     shared_secret: secret!
     auth_token: authSecretToken

   beta:
     api_key: SomeLongApiKeyBeta
     shared_secret: secretBeta!
     auth_token: authSecretTokenBeta

 == LICENSE:

-(The MIT License)

-Copyright (c) 2005-2010 Scott Raymond, Patrick Plattes, Chris Taggart, Rafal Piekarski

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+See in `LICENSE` file